apassan-lepoint/chatbot-hopitaux-backend-st/README.md

 Here are the commands to launch the Streamlit app from the terminal anaconda for example:
 - input "conda activate chop_venv"
 Copy the path of the Front folder
-- input "cd 'paste the path here'"
+- input "cd app/ui/streamlit_app.py"
 - input "streamlit run app/ui/streamlit_app.py"

-Then you could ask your question.
+- ask your question

 # Code organization
 UPDATE!!!! - give high level overview of how code works